2013: THE CHILDREN’S BOOK BANK

 2011: Farmers Ending Hunger

 To say Oregon has a robust agricultural industry is kind of like saying New York has a decent fashion scene.
-In 2009 alone our state grew more than 50 million tons of fruit, and that’s to say nothing of the vegetables, grains, fish, and ranch products we also raise each year.
+Our state grew more than 50 million tons of fruit, and that’s to say nothing of the vegetables, grains, fish, and ranch products we also raise each year.
 Sadly, that bounty doesn’t always find its way to the mouths of our citizens; a new report from Feeding America ranks Oregon second only to Washington, DC, for childhood hunger.
 But Oregon growers of all kinds are working to change that through Farmers Ending Hunger.
 Launched in 2006 with a donation of 173,000 pounds of frozen peas, the program stocks pantries like the Oregon Food Bank, soup kitchens, and shelters with supplies donated by farmers and ranchers.
-Last year, the program distributed about 2 million pounds of fresh fruit and veggies, frozen produce, locally milled pancake mix, and ground beef.
-Yet after five years in operation, Farmers Ending Hunger still has just one employee—executive director John Burt—and operates on a shoestring budget.
+The program distributes about 2 million pounds of fresh fruit and veggies, frozen produce, locally milled pancake mix, and ground beef.
+Yet after eight years in operation, Farmers Ending Hunger still has just one employee—executive director John Burt—and operates on a shoestring budget.
 In essence, this nonprofit is powered by the people who till the land.
 “It’s been amazing to see how farmers step up,” Burt says.
 “They want to be good corporate citizens in the world, but also make the highly personal decision to feed hungry people.”
 We call that farm-to-heart.

 2010: GREEN EMPOWERMENT